museum4punkt0/entermuseum4punkt0-deployment/README.md

   that shall be used for the Blazegraph service
 - `researchspace_image_tag` - the tag of the `metaphacts/researchspace` image
   that shall be used
+- `extra_properties` - this *optional* field can contain a space-separated sequence of arbritrary Java configuration properties that are passed to the platform on invokation, e.g.
+  `-Dconfig.environment.securityConfigStorageId=myapp`

 Along with it a *single* web server for static assets is deployed.
 These variables must be configured for it: